jean-pierreBoth/gsearch/README.md

 gsearch is the new name of the crate archaea.
 It stands for **genomic search**.

-This package (**currently in development**) compute probminhash signature of  bacteria and archaea (or virus and fungi) genomes and stores the id of bacteria and probminhash signature in a Hnsw structure for searching of new request genomes.
+This package (**currently in development**) compute MinHash-like signatures of  bacteria and archaea (or virus and fungi) genomes and stores the id of bacteria and MinHash-like signatures in a Hnsw structure for searching of new request genomes.
+A total of ~50,000 to ~60,000 lines of highly optimized Rust code were provided in this repo and several other crates/libraries develped for this repo, such as [kmerutils](https://github.com/jean-pierreBoth/kmerutils), [probminhash](https://github.com/jean-pierreBoth/probminhash), [hnswlib-rs](https://github.com/jean-pierreBoth/hnswlib-rs) and [annembed](https://github.com/jean-pierreBoth/annembed), see below for details.
+Some of the libraries are very popular and have been used about 10 thousand times, see [here](https://crates.io/crates/hnsw_rs)

 This package is developped by Jean-Pierre Both [jpboth](https://github.com/jean-pierreBoth) for the software part and [Jianshu Zhao](https://github.com/jianshu93) for the genomics part.
 We also created a mirror of this repo on [GitLab](https://gitlab.com/Jianshu_Zhao/gsearch) and [Gitee](https://gitee.com/jianshuzhao/gsearch) (You need to log in first to see the content), just in case Github service is not available in some region.